Pacific Rocky Intertidal Monitoring: Trends and Synthesis

 Eel Point is dominated by consolidated volcanic bedrock, and the area surrounding the site is comprised of a mixture of consolidated bedrock, boulder fields, and cobble beach.
 The primary coastal orientation of this site is south/southwest.

 Long-Term Monitoring Surveys at Eel Point were established in 2011 and are done by Navy Marine Ecology Consortium.
 Long-Term MARINe surveys currently target the following species: Chthamalus/Balanus (Acorn Barnacles), Tetraclita (Pink Barnacle), Mytilus (California Mussel), Silvetia (Golden Rockweed), and Pisaster (Ochre Star).
+Click here to view Long-Term trends at this site.

 Biodiversity Surveys were done by University of California Santa Cruz in 2009 and 2013.
 The Biodiversity Survey grid encompasses one section that is approximately 20 meters (along shore) x 25 meters (seaward).
+Click here to view Biodiversity Survey findings at this site.

 For more information about Eel Point, please contact Suzanne Graham.